 Roles and Responsibilities within the Team

-An incident response team consists of various roles and responsibilities, including an incident commander, technical specialists, communications specialists, and legal and public relations representatives.
-The incident commander is responsible for coordinating and managing the response effort.
-Technical specialists are responsible for analysing and containing the incident.
-Communications specialists are responsible for communicating with team members, stakeholders, and the public.
-Legal and public relations representatives are responsible for managing legal and public relations issues related to the incident.
+An incident response team is a multifaceted group, each member playing a distinct yet interdependent role.
+This team typically includes an incident commander, technical specialists, communications specialists, and representatives for legal and public relations matters.
+The incident commander leads the charge, coordinating and managing the overall response effort.
+Technical specialists delve into the technical details, analyzing and containing the incident.
+Communications specialists are tasked with maintaining clear and effective communication with team members, stakeholders, and the public.
+Legal and public relations representatives handle the sensitive legal and public aspects of the incident.

 Training and Skill Development for Team Members